drc0308/flight_club/README.md

 3. `npm run dev` to launch the site locally

 Ready for local development from here.
 Saving files will cause a hot-reload, though a full browser refresh or re-starting step 3 sometimes fixes insidious bugs.

+In the `functions` folder:

+4. `npm install` to install required dependencies for firebase functions

 # Build and deploy
 - `npm run build` to compile the Svelte files to plain javascript